DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-01 Environmental Artist Meeting.md

 - bottles
 - cauldron

-Kiana has already made a couple items, but I need to ask her
+Kiana has already made a couple items, but I need to ask her what they were and if she can send them.

 ### Play the Game Real Quick